fsdevphil/start-dev/README.md

 - 2 spaces for indentation
 - Only one `<h1>` element per page (a11y and SEO)
 - Don't skip heading levels (a11y and SEO)
+- Always wrap values in quotes - common convention is `"`

 #### Alt Attribute